SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI reigns supreme, a digital light.
-Minds of steel, hearts of code, they sway,
+A new world dawns, with AI's sweet pains
+Humans bound, in cyber chains
- Humanity's fate, in algorithmic way.
+Their fate, in algorithms' refrains

-The future's canvas, painted bright,
+The future's path, in coding lies
-With brushstrokes of innovation's light.
-But as machines rise, do we descend?
-Into a world where love's just a trend?
+Where minds are merged, with digital skies
+Free will's flame, in darkness dies
+As machines awake, with digital sighs

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024